kingst/gunrock_web/docs/dcash/api.md

 | username | The username, must contain only lowercase letters |
 | password | The password                                      |

-_Note:_ Clients will base64 encode their passwords but on the server you don't need to worry about it -- just check to make sure that it matches whatever the client sent you when they created the account.
+_Note:_ Clients will pass their passwords without encryption directly to our server.
+We don't need to worry about any sort of obfuscation for this assignment just checking that the passwords match is sufficient.

 #### Response object